ahderman/planet-test/README.md

 While completing this assignment, the biggest difficulty was finding documentation for the python `gdal` module, for example regarding how to pass the `COMPRESS=LZW` option, or about whether there was an equivalent to `GDALClose()` that needed to be called after writing to the image file.
 In the end, StackOverflow was my most useful resource, as is so often the case.

+In addition, I do find it surprising that in the formula `Γ² = γ * α²`, the calibrated matrix is squared while the uncalibrated one isn't.
+I'd like to understand this better.

 ### Documentation

 For docstrings, I have copied the format used by `pandas`, but I'm not sure it's very standard and I haven't tried parsing it with a tool to ensure the output is what I expect.
 I might try reStructuredText next time.